Export Scene To Reflect

 Which Parts are exported ?

-By default, all the Parts from the current Pixyz Studio scene are exported.
+By default, all eligible Part occurrences (or Parts) from the current Pixyz Studio scene are exported.

 If you wish to export only a fraction of your scene, you need to specify a "Root" occurrence.
 All the Parts children of this "Root" occurrence will be exported.